peterMingzhuoZhang/NFGE/README.md

 ### YBot Simulation
 > Demonstrate the use of skeleton Animation system.

-> This demo had implemented a `BlendTree` with project specific `ControlContext` and `BlendPolicy`s to achieve nature movement blend from 21 `AnimationClip`s.
+> This demo had implemented a `BlendTree` with project specific `ControlContext` and `BlendPolicy`s to achieve nature movement blending from 21 `AnimationClip`s.
 ![Alt Text](https://github.com/peterMingzhuoZhang/NFGE/blob/master/Assets/Images/DemoGif/YBot_BlendTree.png?raw=true)
 - Ybot blend tree mechanism:
     * All leaf nodes contain blend information of a `AnimationClips` and a default `BlendPolicy`, They are going to share total weight of 100%.